Healthy Chocolate Granola Recipe

-- 1 cup raw walnut halves or pieces (or any nuts you have!)
+- 1 cup raw walnuts (or any other nuts you have on hand)

 - ½ teaspoon vanilla extract

-- 1/3 cup mild tasting honey (agave or maple syrup if vegan)
+- 1/2 cup honey (agave or maple syrup if vegan)

-- 1/4 cup coconut sugar (or light brown sugar or more honey)
+- 1/3 cup coconut sugar (or light brown sugar)

 - 1/4 cup chopped chocolate (optional for extra decadence)